-We’re loving this crazy sport called Bubble Soccer, shared by our fan Monica L. You have to watch the video to believe it: the players each wear a giant clear plastic bubble around themselves while kicking a ball.
+We’re loving this crazy sport called Bubble Soccer, shared by our fan Monica L. The players each wear a giant clear plastic bubble around themselves while kicking a ball.
 Since the bubbles are much bigger than the people, players crash into each other while running for the ball.
-No one gets hurt because when a player falls, he or she just bounces like a ball.
-You can buy or rent the bubbles online and at sports stores, so if you like playing soccer and knocking people over, this might be the sport for you.
+No one gets hurt because players just bounce off each other (or the ground) like a ball.
+So if you like playing soccer and knocking people over, this might be the sport for you.

 Wee ones: A bubble is a sphere, or ball shape.
 See if you can spot 3 spheres in your room.